 - If you or someone in your household may have contracted coronavirus, or are self-isolating after being exposed, call your moving company and explain the situation.
 In many cases, movers will work with you.

-Normally, that would sound odd, but health experts are advising that social distancing is one of the most effective ways to avoid catching or spreading the virus.
-Moving containers provide a no contact or contactless move that lets you take total control of your own move, avoiding any physical interaction with others.
+Health experts are advising that social distancing and avoiding contact is one of the most effective ways to avoid catching or spreading the virus.
+Moving containers provide a no contact or contactless move that lets you take total control of your own move and avoid any physical interaction with others.
 For example, it’s standard procedure for PODS drivers to use customer instructions provided via their online portal or phone when delivering their containers.
 Whether you’re moving locally or long-distance, with PODS standard service you don’t even need to be present for delivery or pick-up, and you provide your own lock and key.
 Plus, if you need storage as part of your move, PODS containers provide no-contact storage, too.

 3. Consider built-in storage as a backup plan if things change.

 Even with routine moves, move-in and move-out dates frequently shift.
 You may want to consider using a portable container that offers built-in storage options – either on your property or at a secure storage center.
 Both provide no contact storage for keeping your belongings safe and out of the way in case of a postponed closing or other delay.
 If that’s not possible, ask your movers if they provide storage.
 If they do, ask about costs and access to your belongings during storage.

 4. Ask about your mover’s policies for schedule changes, cancellations, and refunds during the pandemic.

 This is a fluid time when many different things could happen to cause a delay or cancellation, so you want to have maximum flexibility.
 Find out: